 Telehealth (Remote Counseling)

 Sometimes, distance, transportation, and time make getting the support you need a challenge.
 For this reason, Riverbend Counseling offers secure, HIPPA compliant Telehealth Sessions.
+We are able to serve clients in Utah and Colorado.
 Get the help you need from the comfort of your own home or office.
 Contact me or schedule a FREE 30 minute consultation to see if Telehealth would be the right fit for you.

-This evidenced-based short term treatment has been shown to produce successful outcomes for Posttraumatic Stress Disorder.
+This evidenced-based short term treatment has been shown to produce successful outcomes for Post-Traumatic Stress Disorder (PTSD).
 Likewise, it has been shown to successfully treat depression, anxiety, grief, other mental health problems and somatic symptoms.
 The EMDR approach targets past experience, current triggers, and potential challenges.
 Successful treatment often results in the reduction of present symptoms, a decrease or elimination of distress from disturbing memories, improved sense of self and relief the from effects of trauma on the body.